Learn what causes allergies and how to help reduce your exposure and symptoms.

 Characterized by an overreaction of the immune system to certain allergens (see Allergens) found indoors, such as mould spores, pet dander or dust mites (also called indoor allergies).
 Perennial allergies tend to last longer than allergies caused by exposure to seasonal (outdoor) allergens.

-A fine, powdery substance, typically yellow, consisting of microscopic grains discharged from the male part of a flower called stamens or from the male cone of a tree.
+A fine, powdery substance, typically yellow, consisting of microscopic grains discharged from the male part of a flower called a stamen or from the male cone of a tree.

 A measure of the amount of pollen in the air.
 The counts are usually reported for three types of pollen: grasses, trees and weeds.
 The count is reported as grains per cubic metre of air and is translated into a corresponding level: absent, low, moderate, high or very high.